Frequently Asked Questions About Home Inspections in Dothan & Southeast Alabama

 Sellers who want to avoid unexpected hiccups during the sale process pay for a pre-listing home inspection.
 This allows the seller to confidently price their home and market it more effectively.
 It’s important to note that sellers are required to reveal issues found in the inspection to the buyer.

-In Alabama a home inspection costs between $300 and $500 according to the U.S. Department of Housing and Urban Development.
+Most inspections in the Dothan area range between $325 and $500.
 However, that price depends on the size of the home being inspected and if any special inspections apply such as outbuildings or swimming pools.
 Additionally, if a seller or prospective buyer wants to add Radon or Mold testing, or have the sewer line scoped, the home inspection cost can be more.

 How Long Does a Buyer Have to Request Repairs from a Home Inspection?